sinch/sinch-sdk-node/examples/simple-examples/README.md

-SIP_ENDPOINT_ID=sipEndpointId to fill with one of the SIP endpoints created with the Elastic SIP Trunking API ACL_ID=accessControlListId to fill with one of the access control lists created with the Elastic SIP Trunking API IP_RANGE_ID=ipRangeId to fill with one of the IP ranges added to an ACL with the Elastic SIP Trunking API
+SIP_ENDPOINT_ID=sipEndpointId to fill with one of the SIP endpoints created with the Elastic SIP Trunking API ACL_ID=accessControlListId to fill with one of the access control lists created with the Elastic SIP Trunking API IP_RANGE_ID=ipRangeId to fill with one of the IP ranges added to an ACL with the Elastic SIP Trunking API SIP_TRUNK_PHONE_NUMBER=phone number to fill with an Elastic SIP Trunk-enabled phone number
 ```

 **Note**: If you prefer using environment variables, the sample app is also supporting them: they take precedence over the value from the `.env` file.